-Of course, this limit can also tuned down to $5\sigma$.

-If, on the other hand, the significance at step $k$ is such that $\sigma(k) < \sigma(k-1) + 0.15$, then we conclude that the significance has not improved much from the suggested cut from the vertical line test and so we keep that particular observable in hold (as it might well become important down the line in the analysis).
+If, on the other hand, the significance at step $k$ is such that $\sigma(k) < \sigma(k-1) + 0.10$, then we conclude that the significance has not improved much from the suggested cut from the vertical line test and so we keep that particular observable in hold (as it might well become important down the line in the analysis).
 We then proceed with the analysis picking the next variable with the highest AP.
-To understand the flow of the algorithm, it might be useful to represent the methodology as a flowchart that summarizes it in its entirety - this is shown in \autoref{tab:flowchart}.
+To understand the algorithm visually, it might be useful to represent the methodology as a flowchart that summarizes it in its entirety - this is shown in \autoref{tab:flowchart}.
 The different components in the flowchart are magnified in \autoref{tab:componets}.